History

 1928

-- The Danforth branch of the Toronto YMCA having been started and originally financed by the Toronto Rotary Club in 1925 was organized as a branch of the Toronto YMCA in 1928.
-It used rented quarters until 1949 when the Danforth – East York building was opened at 900 Coxwell Ave in East York.
+- The Danforth branch of the Toronto YMCA, started and originally financed by the Toronto Rotary Club in 1925, was organized as a branch of the Toronto YMCA in 1928.
+It used rented spaces until 1949 when the Danforth–East York building was opened at 900 Coxwell Avenue in East York.

 1930

-- 80% of the participants in the programs of the Toronto YMCA were under 21 years of age.
+- 80 per cent of the participants in the programs of the Toronto YMCA were younger than 21.

 1931